OfficeDev/TrainingContent/O3653/O3653-8 Deep Dive into the Office 365 Unified API/Lab.md

 	1. In the **Permissions to other applications** dialog, click the **PLUS** icon next to the **Microsoft Graph** option.
 	1. Click the **CHECK** icon in the lower right corner.
 	1. For the new **Microsoft Graph** application permission entry, select the **Delegated Permissions** dropdown on the same line and then select the following permissions:
-		- Read files that the user selects
+		- Read all files that user can access
-		- Read user files and files shared with user
 		- Read all groups
 		- Read all users' full profiles
 		- Sign in and read user profile